kubernetes/sig-release/release-team/role-handbooks/communications/templates/pr-email.md

 - Availability of our Lead for interviews <get it from release lead>
 - the draft blog can be found at this link: https://github.com/kubernetes/website/pull/xxxx <share the draft PR>

-Note: the draft blog will not contain the theme and the release logo, those will be added just ahead of the release to avoid spoiling the news but we can share such material in advance and in a separated file with you, as soon as our Lead creates the logo and shares the theme.
+Note: the draft blog will not contain the theme and the release logo, those will be added just ahead of the release to avoid spoiling the news but we can share such material in advance and in a separate file with you, as soon as our Lead creates the logo and shares the theme.

 If you need anything else from the Comms team, don't hesitate to reach out!
 ```